KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_david_r_hawkins.md

-✧ Chapter X

-David R. Hawkins – The Great Quiet Light
+# David R. Hawkins – The Great Quiet Light

 There are teachers who instruct.
 There are teachers who inspire.